Tom Finn (singer)

-Early career
+Musical career

-Finn was a founder member of The Left Banke in 1965, alongside Michael Brown, Steve Martin, George Cameron and Warren David-Schierhorst.
+At age sixteen, Finn was a founder member of The Left Banke in Manhattan, New York City in 1965, alongside Michael Brown, Steve Martin, George Cameron and Lisa David-Schierhorst.
+The members of the group were all members of other groups, but were put together by Harry Lookofsky, a jazz violinist who was the father to Michael Lookofsky, known as Michael Brown, who was the band's keyboardist.

 After initial success with the songs "Walk Away Renée" and "Pretty Ballerina", the group split up, though Finn was involved in later reformations of the band.

-Later career
+"Walk Away Renée", along with many other songs released by the Left Banke, were inspired by Renée Fladen-Kamm, who at the time was Finn's girlfriend.

 After the Left Banke disbanded, Finn went on to become an engineer at Bell Sound Studios, as well as working with jazz drummer Buddy Rich at Rich's night club Buddy's Place as stage manager and MC.
+Finn returned to the Left Banke for reunions in 1971, 1978, and 2011.

+Disc jockey career

 In 1982, Studio 54 owner Steve Rubell convinced Finn to try his hand as a DJ.
 This led to Finn working at NY clubs such as The Palladium, The Red Zone, and Au Bar.
 In the 1990s Finn began working as a DJ for private events, resulting in his own company, Topspin Entertainment.

+He played at the 1995 wedding of Pavlos, Crown Prince of Greece and Marie-Chantal, Crown Princess of Greece.

 Finn was the DJ for the White House Millennium Gala, hosted by President Bill Clinton and Hillary Clinton.

 In 2006, he appeared in the November issue of Town & Country magazine in a five-page spread called "The Party Masters".
 Finn was featured in a New York Times (December 16, 2006) article "The D.J.
 Who Moves the Movers and Shakers".
+It was said that Finn played on average 70 nights a year, and charged $5,000–12,000 a gig.

 Death

 Finn died on June 27, 2020, after a period of ill health.
+He was the last surviving member of the original The Left Banke, as Michael Brown died in 2015, George Cameron died in 2018, and Steve Martin Caro died five months before Finn, in January 2020.